 - Peace and Security: The major keys to peace lie in our ability to prosper and spread democracies worldwide.
-Going beyond tolerance to respect of all loving faiths is also critical.
+Going beyond tolerance to a respect of all loving faiths is also critical.
 Advancing to general acceptance and appreciation across racial lines will build peace within and between nation.
 We must strive to gain security from terrorism and crime.
 It is critical that we stop radical Islamics.
 History is replete with fanatics such as Hitler who somehow gain power with genocide and aggression.
 Recognizing the danger and acting internationally through winning minds and hearts without letting up on international pressure are essential to a victory over terrorism.
 For example, when you read my book, How to Achieve a Heaven on Earth, look at Paul Marek’s powerful essay, “A Look at Radical Islam” and James K. Glassman’s persuasive contribution, “How to Win the War of Ideas.”

 - Freedom: Freedom is prized by all humans whether they currently possess it or not.
 Implicit in the democratic ideal is that free individuals will generally act in their own best interests.
 And the sum of a free society’s actions will allow a greater whole than with nations who repress its people.